| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 function.

-load function reads a table from a file named fname and
+function reads a table from a file named fname and

 assigns its members as global variables.
 This can be used, for example,